Henri-Louis Duhamel du Monceau: Horticultural experiments in plant physiology

 Having been requested by the French Academy of Sciences to investigate a disease which was destroying the saffron plant in Gâtinais, he discovered the cause in a parasitical fungus which attached itself to the roots.
 This achievement gained him admission to the French Academy of Sciences in 1738.
 From then on until his death he busied himself chiefly with making experiments in plant physiology.

 Having learned from Sir Hans Sloane that madder possesses the property of giving colour to the bones, he fed animals successively on food mixed and unmixed with madder; and he found that their bones in general exhibited concentric strata of red and white, while the softer parts showed in the meantime signs of having been progressively extended.

 From a number of experiments he was led to believe himself able to explain the growth of bones, and to demonstrate a parallel between the manner of their growth and that of trees.
 Along with the naturalist Buffon, he made numerous experiments on the growth and strength of wood, and experimented also on the growth of the mistletoe, on layer planting, on smut in corn, and others.
 He was probably the first, in 1736, to distinguish clearly between the alkalis, potash and soda.
+His works on trees and forestry were translated into German by Carl Christoph Oelhafen von Schoellenbach.